History of the American legal profession: Becoming a lawyer

-California Gold Rush and Westward expansion
+California Gold Rush

-The sudden acquisition of the Mexican Cession in 1848 followed by a massive Gold Rush into the state caused a hurried transition to California statehood in 1850.
-Legal conditions were chaotic at first, as the new state lacked lawyers, judicial precedents, and prisons as well as a largely dysfunctional legal system and little to no civil government.
-Lawyers arrived from many different states and jurisdictions, often with little legal experience.
-Citizens formed vigilante tribunals, most notable of which was the San Francisco Committee of Vigilance, founded in 1851 and lasted well into the 1850s.
-Due to the lack of an established legal system in many communities, vigilantes took justice into their own hands, often in the form of drum-head trials, whipping, banishment, or hanging.
-As law of the land developed, courts began to set precedents on such issues as women's rights, contractual rights, real estate and mortgages, tort law, and review of flawed statutes.
-An elaborate new body of law was quickly developed to deal with gold mining claims and water rights.
+The sudden acquisition of California in 1848 followed by the California Gold Rush caused a hurried transition to California statehood in 1850.
+Legal conditions were chaotic at first.
+The new state lacked judicial precedents, prisons, competent lawyers, and a coherent as system of laws.
+Lawyers arrived from many different states and jurisdictions, with little legal experience.
+Alarmed citizens formed vigilante tribunals, most famoulsy in the San Francisco Committee of Vigilance in the 1850s.
+Absent an established system of law and order, they diespensed raw justice quickly through drum-head trials, whipping, banishment, or hanging.
+As a body of law developed, the courts set precedents on such issues as women's contractual rights, real estate and mortgages, tort law, and review of flawed statutes.
+An elaborate new body of law was quickly developed to deal with gold mining claims and water rights.There was vicious mistreatment of Native Americans, Chinese immigrants, and Mexicans.
 By the 1860s, San Francisco had developed a professional police force to dispense with the use of vigilante actions.
-By 1865, the increasingly established legal system allowed for courts, legislators, lawyers, and other legal professionals to work in an effective manner.
+By 1865, courts, legislators, lawyers, and the legal profession at large had a legal system that operated smoothly.

-White-shoe firms and emergence of BigLaw
+White-shoe firms

-The American phrase "white-shoe" derives from white bucks (or derby shoes) worn by many Ivy League college students.
-The term came to represent the long-established, high-prestige legal services provided by mainly White Anglo Saxon Protestant (WASP) lawyers and their firms, which serviced large institutions, such as megacorporations in the modern era.
-These firms hired many men who were often outfitted with white bucks, inspiring the moniker.
-Such individuals had a tendency to possess degrees from top law schools, such as Harvard Law School, Yale Law School and Columbia Law School, as well as useful family and network connections.
-White shoe firms emerged in the late 19th century and were usually based in the Northeastern United States, which grew and evolved into what is known as BigLaw.

-Large firms were especially in demand by major railroads, which were built through complicated consolidations and faced complex legal situations in multiple states.
+The American idiom, "white shoe", first appeared in print in 1953, referring to various collegiate cliques by their favored shoe color, then as "white-shoe college boys" in the J.D.
+Salinger 1957 novel, Franny and Zooey.
+The colloquialism came to represent the long-established, high-prestige, typically White Anglo Saxon Protestant (WASP) professional services companies that they typically trained to serve.
+Such firms hired well-tailored people, usually male, and often outfitted with white buckskin shoes with red soles, inspiring the moniker, who possessed useful family connections and degrees from top law schools, such as Harvard, Yale, and Columbia.
+White shoe firms emerged in the late 19th century, and were most typically based in New York, Boston, or Philadelphia, where they catered to major corporations.
+These firms were especially in demand by major railroads, which were built through complicated consolidations and faced complex legal situations in multiple states.
 Previously, law firms were small operations with two or three partners and a handful of clerks.
-As corporations grew larger and developed more rigid structures, they spread over too many legal jurisdictions for local, small firms to service.
+Emerging corporations grew much too large and complex, and were spread over too many legal jurisdictions for a small firm to service.

-Key operational characteristics of biglaw firms remained the same as those developed by Paul Cravath, who made a reputation from handling complex lawsuits for the emerging electrical industry.
-Devising the Cravath System, he enlarged the law office, and professionalized it by establishing full-time librarians, a recruiting system focused on leading law schools, lockstep compensation and law firm partners who specialized in specific practice areas, a model largely followed by white-shoe firms throughout the 20th century.
+A half-century before the term was coined, its key operational characteristics of firms remained the same as those developed by Paul Cravath, who made a reputation from handling complex lawsuits for the emerging electrical industry.
+Devising the Cravath System, he enlarged the law office, and professionalized it by establishing full-time librarians, a recruiting system focused on leading law schools, lockstep compensation and partners who specialized in specific practice areas, a model largely followed by white-shoe firms throughout the 20th century.